filecoin-project/specs/content/systems/filecoin_token/payment_channels/_index.md

 - `Settle`: this process starts closing the channel.
 It can be called by either the channel creator (sender) or the channel recipient.
 - `Collect`: with this process funds are eventually transferred from the sender to the recipient.
 This process incurs transaction/gas costs.

 Throughout the interaction between the two parties, the channel sender (`From` address) is sending vouchers to the recipient (`To` address).
-The `Value` indicated in the signed message, i.e., _voucher_, from the sender to the recipient is progressively increasing together with the `Nonce` to indicate the value available to the provider to _redeem_.
+The `Value` indicated in the voucher, from the sender to the recipient is progressively increasing (with every new voucher issued) to indicate the value available for the provider to _redeem_.
 The `Value` is based on the service that the recipient has provided to the sender of the channel.
 The recipient can `Update` the balance of the channel and the balance `ToSend` to them.
 The recipient can choose to `Collect` this balance at any time incurring the corresponding gas cost.

 ## Vouchers